syncfusion-content/uwp-docs/uwp/Pdf-Viewer/How-to/Disable-thumbnail-view.md

 ---
 layout: post
 title: Disable thumbnail view in Syncfusion Essential UWP PDF viewer.
-description: Learn here about Disable thumbnail view in Syncfusion Essential Studio UWP PDF viewer control and more.
+description: Learn here about Disable thumbnail view support in UWP PDF viewer control and how to enable or disable thumbnail view, and more.
 platform: uwp
 control: PDF viewer
 documentation: ug